Top 10 Travel Experiences to Remember Forever, Part 1

 The Ho Chi Minh Road (not to be confused with the Ho Chi Minh Trail in Cambodia) was the secondary supply route between North and South Vietnam during the war.
 Running through the heart of the countryside, often close to the border with Laos, it gives you a sense of what the real Vietnam is like.

-I spend three days riding past jungles, over mountain passes and through sleepy villages.
-Visit schools and communities to find a simpler way of life with little change since the war.
-Pay my respects at one of the war’s most brutal battle sites – Khe San – and go down into the Vinh Moc tunnels, where an entire village lived for years during the war.
+I spend 3 days riding past jungles, over mountain passes and through sleepy villages.
+I visited schools and communities and found a simpler way of life with few changes since the war.
+And I paid my respects at one of the war’s most brutal battle sites, Khe San, and went down into the Vinh Moc tunnels, where an entire village lived for years during the war.

-The three-day trip leaves me with indelible memories of a resilient people and remarkable landscape and is one of my all-time top travel experiences.
-More details coming soon on the Vietnam country pages!
+The 3-day trip left me with indelible memories of a resilient people and remarkable landscape and remains one of my all-time top travel experiences.

 What did you think?